How do you say threaten in spanish

 Coerce Coaccionar To compel someone to do something through force or threats.
 The government was accused of coercing the opposition into silence.

-See also How do you say people in french
+See also How do you pronounce lascaux

 Through this comparative analysis, we can see how the concept of “threatening” is articulated in Spanish, using “amenazar” as the direct equivalent.
 Additionally, the table illustrates related terms that convey similar but distinct nuances in meaning, providing a richer understanding of the linguistic landscape surrounding the act of intimidation.